-Secondary legislation which makes provision for stabilization tools to be used in respect of any "banking group company" has been published and came into force August 1, 2014.
-The definition of "banking group company" will encompass certain of our subsidiaries and affiliates.
-The amendments to the Banking Act allow all of the current stabilization options under the SRR and the bail-in stabilization power (once in force) to be applied to any of our group companies that meet the definition of a "banking group company."
+Secondary legislation which makes provision for Stabilization Option under the SRR to be used in respect of any "banking group company" came into force August 1, 2014.
+The definition of "banking group company" encompasses certain of our subsidiaries and affiliates.
+The amendments to the Banking Act allow the Stabilization Options under the SRR and the bail-in stabilization power to be applied to any of our group companies that meet the definition of a "banking group company."